miketromba/drizzle-pagination/Readme.md

 #### Instead of a nullable `datetime` column:

-Set the default value to "1970-01-01 00:00:00" (the oldest possible value in most databases).
+Set the default value to "1970-01-01 00:00:00".
 Then, in your application, instead of doing a null check, check for the default value.

 ```js
 const date = someDate === "1970-01-01 00:00:00" ? null : someDate